 People who wish to contribute in any way to the work of The CHBG or to the work of any other Cochrane group may join Cochrane for free.
 Archie is the Cochrane Collaboration's central server for managing documents and contacts details.
 Review Manager (RevMan) is the Cochrane Collaboration’s software used for preparingCochrane Reviews.
 RevMan Web is now the recommended review-writing software for Cochrane intervention reviews and flexible reviews.
 Covidence is the primary screening and data extraction tool for Cochrane authors conducting standard intervention reviews.
 Covidence is tailored to Cochrane methods.
 The mentioned software is designed to enable contributors to Cochrane to produce systematic reviews of the evidence of the effects of healthcare and deliver these for publication in The Cochrane Library.

 The CHBG together with The CTU have developed software for Trials Sequential Analysis (the TSA software).
 TSA controls the risks of random errors due to sparse data and repetitive analyses of data in cumulative meta-analyses.
 Cochrane authors are encouraged to use TSA in their reviews to assess the robustness of data in review meta-analyses (Jakobsen JC et al. 2014 and Chapter 22 in the Cochrane Handbook).
 One can obtain support in using TSA by contacting The CTU.
 TSA software is regularly updated and its functionalities improved.

-The CHBG refers to Cochrane Nordic, an independent research organisation, part of Cochrane, with main responsibilities of training review authors from the Nordic region.
+The CHBG refers to Cochrane Denmark, an independent research organisation, part of Cochrane, with main responsibilities of training review authors from the Nordic region.